tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS-trainer-guide-Data-platform-upgrade-and-migration.md

 **Wait for responses**.
 If you ask a question such as, "What's your experience with (fill in the blank)?" then wait.
 Do not be afraid of a little silence.
 If you leap into the silence, your participants will feel you are not serious about involving them and will become passive.
 Give participants a chance to think, and if no one answers, patiently ask again.
 You will usually get a response.

-## Data platform upgrade and migration whiteboard design session student guide
+## Data Platform upgrade and migration whiteboard design session student guide

 ### Abstract